brtwrst/aoc-tools/README.md

             (1,1) : '4',
         }
         ```
-* `aocd.mgrid_split_at(mapping, sep)` parse input as a grid of single characters but map them to a new value in the dict
+* `aocd.mgrid_split_at(mapping, sep, vectors=False)` parse input as a grid of single characters but map them to a new value in the dict
     *   ```py
         aocd.mgrid(mapping={'1': 'FOO', '2':'BAR'}, sep=',') ->
         {